Leffew and Mount St. Mary’s host Niagara - WTOP News

 Emmitsburg, Maryland; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Mount St. Mary’s faces the Niagara Purple Eagles after Dakota Leffew scored 21 points in Mount St. Mary’s 65-48 victory against the Marist Red Foxes.
+BOTTOM LINE: Mount St. Mary’s faces the Niagara Purple Eagles after Dakota Leffew scored 21 points in Mount St. Mary’s 65-48 victory over the Marist Red Foxes.

-The Mountaineers have gone 5-1 at home.
-Mount St. Mary’s averages 14.4 turnovers per game and is 2-3 when it wins the turnover battle.

-The Purple Eagles are 4-3 in MAAC play.
-Niagara has a 3-3 record in games decided by 10 points or more.

-Mount St. Mary’s scores 72.5 points per game, 2.9 fewer points than the 75.4 Niagara allows.
-Niagara has shot at a 47.7% rate from the field this season, 4.7 percentage points above the 43.0% shooting opponents of Mount St. Mary’s have averaged.

-The Mountaineers and Purple Eagles meet Sunday for the first time in MAAC play this season.

-TOP PERFORMERS: Leffew is shooting 35.8% from beyond the arc with 2.6 made 3-pointers per game for the Mountaineers, while averaging 17.8 points, 4.1 assists and 1.6 steals.
-Deshayne Montgomery is shooting 50.0% and averaging 11.2 points over the last 10 games for Mount St. Mary’s.
+TOP PERFORMERS: Leffew is scoring 17.8 points per game with 3.7 rebounds and 4.1 assists for the Mountaineers.
+Deshayne Montgomery is averaging 11.2 points and 3.0 rebounds while shooting 50.0% over the past 10 games for Mount St. Mary’s.

-Ahmad Henderson II is scoring 14.1 points per game with 2.4 rebounds and 1.9 assists for the Purple Eagles.
-Luke Bumbalough is averaging 13.3 points and 2.7 rebounds while shooting 46.6% over the last 10 games for Niagara.
+Luke Bumbalough is averaging 10.8 points and 3.1 assists for the Purple Eagles.
+Ahmad Henderson II is averaging 13.5 points over the last 10 games for Niagara.

 LAST 10 GAMES: Mountaineers: 5-5, averaging 73.2 points, 34.0 rebounds, 14.2 assists, 7.1 steals and 4.5 blocks per game while shooting 48.0% from the field.
 Their opponents have averaged 71.0 points per game.